1984 Southland Conference men's basketball tournament

 The Bulldogs received a bid to the 1984 NCAA Tournament as No. 10 seed in the Midwest region.
-They were the only Southland member invited to the tournament.
+They were the only Southland member invited to the NCAA tournament.
+Tournament runner-up and conference regular season champion Lamar received an invitation to the 1984 NIT Tournament.

 Format

 All seven of the conference's members participated in the tournament field.
 They were seeded based on regular season conference records, with the top seed earning a bye into the semifinal round.
 The other six teams began play in the quarterfinal round.

 First round games were played at the home court of the higher-seeded team.
 All remaining games were played at the Beaumont Civic Center in Ruston, Louisiana.